shiznix/unity-gentoo/README_saucy_known_issues.txt

 - Launchpad bug #1104632
   * Application spread view (Compiz scale) doesn't work properly after using "Show Desktop"

+- Turning Compiz Window Spread feature on/off and then activating window spread (Super+w) can cause Compiz to segfault

 - Launchpad bug #1251915
   * KDE applications do not appear as 'Recently used' in either the 'Home' or 'Applications' Dash lenses